Over the years, numerous new cryptocurrencies have been formed from the Bitcoin network. The process in which they are formed is called a hard fork.

 BCD’s homepage also contains download links for two multi-platform wallets called QT and Electrum.
 Both can be used as a Bitcoin Diamond wallet.
 I always recommend using a mix of software and hardware wallets.

-Top Tip: When you start using new cryptocurrencies it’s very important to use exchanges and wallets that you trust, so do your homework!
+Tip: When you start using new cryptocurrencies it’s very important to use exchanges and wallets that you trust, so do your homework!
+If you're looking for a reliable exchange, you should check out Binance, and if you want to have a secure hardware wallet to keep your crypto, Ledger Nano S is one of the most recommended options.

 How do Transactions Work?